reubenharry/physics/docs/physics/statisticalphysics.md

 $$
 \frac{\partial}{\partial t}\rho(t) = 0
 $$

+!!!
+Note

+    Time invariance is a symmetry of the distribution here, **not** of the underlying system.
+As an example, if our system is a harmonic oscillator, then time evolution acts as a rotation in phase space.
+However, if one had a uniform distribution over a circle in the phase space, rotation would be a symmetry.
+Indeed, this is a stationary distribution (the microcanonical ensemble).

 The principle of maximum entropy orders that we pick the maximum-entropy distribution over states consistent with our assumptions, namely: (1) the distribution is stationary, (2) the exact energy of the system is known.
 Note that energy is time-conserved in a closed system.